What is body image?

 - being a positive body image role model.

-Your child needs your help to sort through and understand messages about her body.
+Your child needs your help to sort through and understand messages about their body.

 Sometimes you can help just by actively listening to how your child is feeling about the physical changes of puberty.
-This means really paying attention to your child’s concerns and showing that you care and are interested in what he’s saying.
-If your child is feeling confused, you can reassure him that changes are normal and mean he’s growing up.
+This means really paying attention to your child’s concerns and showing that you care and are interested in what they’re saying.
+If your child is feeling confused, you can reassure them that the changes are a natural part of growing up.

-If your child isn’t talking or opening up to you, she might like to talk with another trusted adult.
-She could also:
+If your child isn’t talking or opening up to you, they might like to talk with another trusted adult.
+They could also:

 - contact an anonymous service like Kids Helpline – phone 1800 551 800